nao1215/golden/README.md

 # golden - Golden test utility for Go
 `golden` is a golden file test utility for Go projects.
 It's typically used for testing responses with larger data bodies.

 The concept is straight forward.
 Valid response data is stored in a "golden file".
 The actual response data will be byte compared with the golden file and the test will fail if there is a difference.
 Updating the golden file can be done by running `go test -update ./...`.

 See the [GoDoc](https://godoc.org/github.com/nao1215/golden) for API reference and configuration options.
+This project is forked from [github.com/sebdah/goldie](https://github.com/sebdah/goldie).
+Original project (== goldie) is not support windows.
+Also, there is deprecated function and not enough unit tests.
+So, I forked it.

+# Support OS
+- Windows
+- Mac
+- Linux

 # Example usage
 ## Basic assertions
 The below example fetches data from a REST API.
 The last line in the test is the